pinterest/elixir-thrift/CONTRIBUTING.md

 ### Static Test Data

 Some serialization tests use static test data to verify their correctness.
-These data files live under `test/data/` and have `.thriftdata` extensions.
+These data files live under `test/data/` and have `.thriftbin` extensions.

 If you're changing any of the serialization routines, or adding some new code paths, you may need to (re)generate some of these data files.
 If that's the